Making the Transition from Push Marketing to Pull Marketing

 - Shortens the sales cycle by 20-40 percent.

 - Pull marketing is a great way to stay in touch with prospects, and convert them later.

 When advising clients on how to transition to inbound marketing, our first rule is to “do no harm.”
-For example, if a company is generating 200 leads per month through push marketing programs, we don’t try to replicate these results with pull marketing campaigns.
+For example, if a company is generating 500 leads per month through push marketing programs, we don’t try to replicate these results with pull marketing campaigns.
 Most of the time, this can’t be accomplished in a short period of time.
-A reasonable would be to generate 10 percent of the push marketing total as additional leads within 90 days – growing the monthly total to 220.
+A reasonable expectation would be to generate 10 percent of the push marketing total as additional leads within 90 days – growing the monthly total to 550.

-While protecting the existing lead stream in the short-term, we begin to shift funds from push marketing to pull marketing campaigns.
-Since an average pull marketing lead costs only about 40 percent of the cost of a push marketing lead – every dollar you are able to shift to inbound marketing can be two and a half times more efficient as your push marketing dollar.
+Simultaneous to protecting the existing lead stream in the short-term, we begin to shift funds from push marketing to pull marketing campaigns.
+Since an average pull marketing lead costs only about 40 percent of the cost of a push marketing lead (sometimes much less) – every dollar you are able to shift to inbound marketing can be two and a half times more efficient as your push marketing dollar.
 Over time, this drives down your total cost-per-lead and you are able to generate substantially more leads at the same budget.
 As an example, we reduced the cost-per-lead for a SaaS software company from $120 to $45 in a one-year period.

 One other important tip: Don’t forget to line up early support from senior management for your forays into pull marketing.
 Hard core numbers crunchers who don’t understand the long term benefits can and will pull the inbound marketing plug.
 You will be rewarded if you sell the future vision, start small, and persist.